Muhammad the Prophet of Mercy

 of Rak‘ahs (singular: Rak‘ah).
 Rak‘ah represents a unit of

-every Rak‘ah and a portion of the Qur’an)
+every Rak‘ah and a portion of the Qur’an), one bowing,

 and two prostrations with a sitting in between for testifying to the Oneness of